 We offer primitive camping.
 Restrooms are provided but you’ll wan to bring your own potable water.
-The cost is $12 per person per night, and there is a $50 deposit, that will be refunded upon checkout.
+The cost is $12 per person per night.
 Boy Scouts and other similar youth groups can camp at a significantly reduced rate.
 Contact us for details.

 Coolers are permitted on our trips.
 But, we do not permit styrofoam or glass.
 Some of our older crowd should also be advised it is illegal to have alcohol on state water.

 We do offer group discounts on weekdays (excluding holidays).
 If you rent 6 or more boats we’ll give you 10% off, and if you rent 15 or more boats we’ll give you 15% off.
 Discounts are not automatically applied, contact us for help in setting up your group.

 Anyone 12 or younger must wear a life jacket while in the boat.
 Anyone older than 12 must have a life jacket with them, but are not required to wear it.